rsaihe/foodchain-3d/README.md

 * C to cycle camera location forwards
 * C + shift to cycle camera location backwards
 * N to toggle fading based on nutrition level
+* R to reset camera location to default